jbatson5/SCALE-test/docs/MAVRIC.rst

 cross section library.
 Simulations involving discrete-energy photon sources are best handled with CE.
-Consider the AOS-100, one of several radioactive material transport packaging systems developed by Alpha Omega Services Inc., and a cobalt-60 source.
+Consider the AOS-100, one of several radioactive material transport packaging systems developed by Alpha Omega Services, Inc., and a :sup:`60`\Co source.
 (International Isotopes Inc. of Idaho Falls, Idaho, distributes the AOS Radioactive Material Transport Packaging Systems.)

 A simple model of the AOS-100 package, which is constructed primarily of steel and tungsten, is shown in :numref:`fig4-25`.
-The diameter is 71.12 cm and the height is 91.44 cm.
+The diameter is 71.12 cm, and the height is 91.44 cm.
-The innermost cylinder (16.51 cm diameter and 50.8 cm height) typically contains the material to be transported, but in this study, this region is simply modeled as an air region containing a uniform source of 1 Ci of cobalt-60.
+The innermost cylinder (16.51 cm diameter and 50.8 cm height) typically contains the material to be transported, but in this study, this region is simply modeled as an air region containing a uniform source of 1 Ci of :sup:`60`\Co.
 This is conservative—it assumes the radioactive material containing the cobalt provides no self-shielding.

 .. _fig4-25: